-- If there is any chance of pregnancy happening, you and your partner together must use 2 effective forms of birth control at the same time until 4 months after your last treatment dose.
-Talk to your health care team about which birth control options are best for you. - Do not breastfeed while on this treatment and for at least 4 months after your last dose.
+- If there is any chance of pregnancy happening, you and your partner together must use 2 effective forms of birth control at the same time while you are on treatment.
+Talk to your health care team about which birth control options are best for you, and how long you should use them after your last treatment dose. - Do not breastfeed while on this treatment.
+Talk to your health care team about how long to wait before you start breastfeeding after your last treatment dose, if this applies to you.